ch4itu/EternalBliss/README.md

 2. Open `index.html` in your browser.
 3. Connect via mnemonic/private key (demo input).
 4. Play, explore, battle — offline or online.
+5. Purchase boats and pickaxes from shops to navigate terrain.
-5. Sync progress to Algorand TestNet when ready.
+6. Sync progress to Algorand TestNet when ready.
-6. Use `mapmaker.html` to design or extend maps and plug them into the main game.
+7. Use `mapmaker.html` to design or extend maps and plug them into the main game.

 ---

-✨ Eternal Bliss isn’t just a game.
-It’s a **proof-of-concept** that shows what happens when the blockchain itself **hosts the entire world**:
+✨ Eternal Bliss isn't just a game.
+It's a **proof-of-concept** that shows what happens when the blockchain itself **hosts the entire world**:
 - play offline,
 - sync on-chain,
 - chat peer-to-peer,
 - store maps on-chain,
 - access the full client via a transaction ID,
+- navigate with consumable tools (boats, pickaxes),
+- import community-created worlds,
 - keep progress forever,
 - **never sunset**.